anyarlene/stock-market/analytics/docs/setup.md

 # Setup Guide

 This guide will help you set up the Stock Market Analytics project from scratch.
+The project tracks ETF prices, calculates 52-week metrics, and visualizes entry points from 52-week highs.

 ## Prerequisites